|WSDOT Wetland Interns|

-Other gear and equipment needs: Students are expected to be equipped with the following, but may wish to borrow this equipment from a friend or from lab stores at TESC, instead of making an additional purchase.
+Other gear and equipment needs: We expect interns to be equipped with the following, you may borrow some of this equipment from lab stores at TESC.

 - rubber knee boots (no felt soles allowed)

 - Appropriate foul weather gear

 - Folding pocket knife or a knife with cover for plant collection

-Evaluations will be based on the student’s participation, attendance, and performance in field and laboratory activities.
+Evaluations will be based on yourparticipation, attendance, and performance in field and laboratory activities.